Updated: Jan 20

 Proof of concept, also known as proof of principle, is a realization of a certain method or idea in order to demonstrate its feasibility or a demonstration in principle with the aim of verifying that some concept or theory has practical potential.
 A proof of concept is usually small and may or may not be complete. — Wikipedia

-There are a number of practical ways to prove that there’s a market need for our venture: this could be a Facebook or a LinkedIn group, a site that simulates the activity of our product, or a prototype of an app that we can let users experiment with and adjust accordingly.
+There are several practical ways to prove that there’s a market need for our venture: this could be a Facebook or a LinkedIn group, a site that simulates the activity of our product, or a prototype of an app that we can let users experiment with and adjust accordingly.

 On What NOT to Spend Money